 - 1 to 3-gallon pots either sheared (we like these pruners) as a bush, staked, or as a colorful flowering vine on a trellis.

 - Trained as a Bougainvillea tree – standard

 - Summer annual up North.

-- In the South grown as groundcover, hedge, trellis, standard, or cascading planter plant.
+- In the South grown as ground cover, hedge, trellis, standard, or cascading planter plant.

 What to Expect When It Arrives at the Garden Center

-Don’t worry, give your plants a good drink and they’ll come right back out in about 3 to 4 weeks and usually full of flowers.
+Don’t worry, give your plants a good watering and they’ll come right back out in about 3 to 4 weeks and usually full of flowers.

 If you’ve ever wondered about adding Bougainvillea for some summer colors to dress up the patio?
 Maybe this picture will make you think twice.